-More Than an Acronym: LLC vs. INC
+More Than an Acronym: LLC vs. Corporation

 Whether you are starting a business or reorganizing one, choosing the right incorporation is important to achieving your objectives.
 The North Carolina Secretary of State recognizes three incorporation methods: Business Corporations (Inc.); Limited Liability Companies (LLC), and Nonprofit Corporations.
 This article will help you better understand each method, and how it may affect your business.